thomaswitters/Prog4PacMan/README.md

 Flee Mode: Moves towards the farthest cell from Pac-Man for fleeing purposes.
 Additionally, the ghosts have a field of vision (FOV) component, enabling them to detect Pac-Man and determine his position within their line of sight.

+You can skip levels with the F1 key. you can mute the audio with the F2 key.

 # link
 https://github.com/thomaswitters/Prog4PacMan.git